EntityGraphQL/EntityGraphQL/docs/docs/directives/schema-directives.md

 ## Specified By

 The [@specifiedBy](https://spec.graphql.org/draft/#sec--specifiedBy) directive is used to provide extra information about a custom scalar type.
+The URL should point to a human-readable specification of the data format, serialization, and coercion rules.
+It must not appear on built-in scalar types.

 ## Custom Directives